Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: A simple classical example

-\begin{ack} The authors wish to thank Philip Boalch for many useful discussions and comments on their work on quantum curves.
-In particular, his question proposed at the American Institute of Mathematics Workshop, \emph{Spectral data for Higgs bundles} in September-October 2015, was critical for the development of the theory presented in this paper.
+The authors wish to thank Philip Boalch for many useful discussions and comments on their work on quantum curves.
+In particular, his question proposed at the American Institute of~Mathematics Workshop, \emph{Spectral data for Higgs bundles} in September--October 2015, was critical for the development of the theory presented in this paper.

-This joint research is carried out while the authors have been staying in the following institutions in the last four years: the American Institute of Mathematics in California, the Banff International Research Station, Institutul de Matematic\u{a} ``Simion Stoilow'' al Academiei Rom\newtie{a}ne, Institut Henri Poincar\'e, Institute for Mathematical Sciences at the National University of Singapore, Kobe University, Leibniz Universit\"at Hannover, Lorentz Center Leiden, Mathematisches Forschungsinstitut Oberwolfach, Max-Planck-Institut f\"ur Mathematik-Bonn, and Osaka City University Advanced Mathematical Institute.
+This joint research is carried out while the authors have been staying in the following ins\-ti\-tutions in the last several years: the American Institute of Mathematics in California, the Banff International Research Station, Institutul de Matematic\u{a} ``Simion Stoilow'' al Academiei Rom\newtie{a}ne, Institut Henri Poincar\'e, Institute for Mathematical Sciences at the National University of Singapore, Kobe University, Leibniz Universit\"at Hannover, Lorentz Center Leiden, Mathematisches Forschungsinstitut Oberwolfach, Max-Planck-Institut f\"ur Mathematik-Bonn, and Osaka City University Advanced Mathematical Institute.
 Their generous financial support, hospitality, and stimulating research environments are greatly appreciated.

 The authors also thank J\o rgen Andersen, Vincent Bouchard, Tom Bridgeland, Bertrand Eynard, Edward Frenkel, Tam\'as Hausel, Kohei Iwaki, Maxim Kontsevich, Laura Schaposnik, Carlos Simpson, Albert Schwarz, Yan Soibelman, Ruifang Song, J\"org Teschner, and Richard Wentworth, for useful comments, suggestions, and discussions.
 During the preparation of this work, the research of O.D.\ was supported by GRK 1463 \emph{Analysis, Geometry, and String Theory} at the Leibniz Universit\"at Hannover, and a grant from MPIM-Bonn.
-The research of M.M.\ was supported by IH\'ES, MPIM-Bonn, NSF grants DMS-1104734, DMS-1309298, DMS-1619760, DMS-1642515, and NSF-RNMS: Geometric Structures And Representation Varieties (GEAR Network, DMS-1107452, 1107263, 1107367). \end{ack}
+The~research of M.M.\ was supported by IH\'ES, MPIM-Bonn, NSF grants DMS-1104734, DMS-1309298, DMS-1619760, DMS-1642515, and NSF-RNMS: Geometric Structures And Representation Varieties (GEAR Network, DMS-1107452, 1107263, 1107367).